miaxu-src/miaxu-src.github.io/_posts/2021-07-12-natas23-walkthrough.md

 website: http://natas23.natas.labs.overthewire.org/ (password: D0vlad33nQF0Hz2EP255TP5wSW9ZsRSE)

-This challenge is very straightforward if you are familiar with the comparison between a string and an integer in PHP.
+This challenge is not so hard if you are familiar with the comparison between a string and an integer in PHP.
 Let's take a look at what is the result of the following comparisons:
 - `if ( "iloveyou" > 10 )`
 - `if ( "2iloveyou" > 10 )`
 - `if ( "22iloveyou" > 10 )`